Asncodes-80/lamda_red/README.md

 <div align="center">
     <img src="./images/logo_lamda_red.png" width="300" height="300" />
-    <p>LamdaRED is a simple way to create your Requirement Engineering diagrams
+    <p>LamdaRED is a simple way to create your Requirement Engineering Diagrams
     without using a mouse or the complex interface of draw.io just by using straightforward syntax!</p>
 </div>